SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 In merging these two urban planning concepts, Socialist City and Garden Cities, Singapore has created largely self-sufficient population centres consisting of high-rise public housing flats.
 These so-called New Towns (or just Towns) follow a standardized land-use distribution formula, guaranteeing the provision of almost identical sports and recreational facilities in every Town of this city-state – again, this is a key characteristic of the Socialist City urban planning concept.
 And according to an academic paper by Brian Field and James Smith, published in 1986, in Singapore rigid land-use quotas for sporting amenities apply to all Towns – which account for 3% of the entire area of a Town.

-The popularity of this government-initiated sporting infrastructure and the provision of public green space may suggest that the top-down approach is crucial to delivering a public good and to facilitating the emergence of an urban sporting culture – as outlined in the novel conceptual framework on Sportified Cities in the report on ‘World Cities Sportification‘.
+The growing popularity of this government-initiated sporting infrastructure and the provision of public green space may suggest that the top-down approach is crucial to delivering a public good and to facilitating the emergence of an urban sporting culture – as outlined in Sportify Cities – Guidelines & Strategies ‘Forming a Global Strategy for Sporting Lifestyle Cities: A Conceptual City Framework’.
 For this reason, the utilization of the city’s public space and its egalitarian planning concept will be analyzed and discussed throughout much of this special report on Singapore’s sporting lifestyle evolution.

 Since the 1970s provision of green space has been a key urban aspect of Singapore’s urban development.